 Did your hearing test show you have hearing loss and your hearing healthcare provider recommended hearing aids as a part of the treatment plan for your hearing loss?
 The next step in the process is to determine which hearing aids will work best for you, and to have them professionally fit.
 This is known as a hearing aid fitting.
 If this is your first hearing aid you may not know what to expect from this fitting appointment.

 What to expect from the fitting process

 It is normal to have a mix of emotions ranging from anxiety to excitement at the prospect of improved hearing.The focus at the fitting appointment is to ensure:

 Your hearing healthcare provider is an expert at how to fit a hearing aid and will work with you to strike a good balance between imparting important information regarding the use and care of your hearing aids and not overwhelming you.

 It is often helpful to have a family member or friend with you at your hearing aid fitting appointment to help remember the information presented and provide support.
 It is also good to have a familiar voice to listen to when you first have the hearing aids fit.
-Don't worry though – your hearing healthcare provider will be happy to review any information and answer any questions at this or follow-up appointments.
+Don't worry though – your hearing healthcare provider will be happy to review any information and answer any questions at this hearing aid orientation or follow-up appointments.

 How to fit a hearing aid: Getting the sound right

 Your hearing aids are sophisticated computers.
 They need to be programmed to the prescription targets that are based upon your hearing loss.
 Your hearing healthcare provider will connect the hearing aids to their computer and use specialized software to make changes to the hearing aids.
 They will verify that the hearing aids are set appropriately using a real-ear system.
 This will involve either measuring the sound from the hearing aids while they are in your ears or by simulating the response in a test box.
 Then they may fine-tune the sound you hear based on your initial reactions.